 The sympathetic part prepares your body for increased activity and is active in the fight/flight response.
 The parasympathetic part influences rest, recovery and the conserving of energy.

-Stress causes tunnel vision
+Stress causes tunnel vision and autopilot

 High sympathetic activity is like driving on the highway at 130 kilometers per hour.
 We get tunnel vision and to a large extent, react instinctively to what’s happening.
 We become more easily involved in conflicts and see things in a way that we perceive as threatening.
 Thus we feel fear and anxiety.